 The total area of the cerebral cortex varies from 1468 to 1670 square centimeters.

 In the cranial nerves, 2,600,000 nerve fibers enter the brain and 140,000 exit.
-About half of the outgoing fibers carry orders to the muscles of the eyeball, controlling subtle, fast and complex eye movements.
-The remaining nerves control facial expressions, chewing, swallowing, and the activity of internal organs.
+About half of the exiting fibers carry orders to the muscles of the eyeball, controlling fine, rapid and complex eye movements.
+The remaining nerves control facial expressions, chewing, swallowing and the activity of internal organs.
 Of the incoming nerve fibers, two million are visual.

 The average normal visual acuity is 0.0003 arc minutes, that is, the eye is able to distinguish a well-lit object with a diameter of one tenth of a millimeter at a distance of 25 centimeters.
 But if the object itself glows, it can be much smaller.

-A hole with a diameter of 3-4 thousandths of a millimeter, pierced in a sheet of tin, behind which a light bulb is lit, is clearly distinguished by a normal eye.
+A hole with a diameter of 3-4 thousandths of a millimeter, pierced in a sheet of tin, behind which a light bulb is lit, is clearly visible to the normal eye.

-The eye is able to distinguish 130-250 pure color tones and 5-10 million mixed shades.
+The eye is capable of distinguishing 130-250 pure color tones and 5-10 million mixed shades.

-The frequency of flashes, at which the flashing light appears to the eye as evenly burning, for rods is 15 per second, for cones - 71-90.
+The flash frequency at which the flashing light appears to be burning evenly to the eye is 15 per second for rods and 71-90 for cones.

-Full adaptation of the eye to the dark takes 60-80 minutes.
+Complete adaptation of the eye to darkness takes 60-80 minutes.

 In a minute, 740-750 milliliters of blood flows through the brain.

-Blood cells are constantly dying and being replaced by new ones.
-The life expectancy of an erythrocyte is 90-125 days, a leukocyte is from several hours to several days.
+Blood cells constantly die and are replaced by new ones.
+The lifespan of an erythrocyte is 90-125 days, and that of a leukocyte is from several hours to several days.

-Starting from the thirtieth year of life, 30-50 thousand nerve cells die daily in a person.
-The main dimensions of the brain are reduced.
-With age, the brain not only loses weight, but also changes shape - flattens.
-In men, the weight of the brain is maximum at 20-29 years, in women - at 15-19.
+Starting from the thirtieth year of life, 30-50 thousand nerve cells die every day in a person.
+The main dimensions of the brain decrease.
+With age, the brain not only loses weight, but also changes shape - it becomes flatter.
+In men, brain weight is maximum at 20-29 years old, in women - at 15-19.

-The mass of the human brain is 1/46 of the total body weight, the mass of the brain of an elephant is only 1/560 of the body weight.
+The mass of the human brain is 1/46 of the total body mass, the mass of the elephant's brain is only 1/560 of the body mass.

-The finger is able to feel vibrations with an amplitude of two ten-thousandths of a millimeter.
+The finger is capable of feeling vibrations with an amplitude of two ten-thousandths of a millimeter.

-The average surface of human skin is about 2 square meters.
-It is necessary to know it when prescribing certain drugs and medical procedures.
-To calculate the surface of the skin in the clinic, the following formula is usually used:
+The average surface area of human skin is about 2 square meters.
+It is necessary to know this when prescribing certain medications and medical procedures.
+To calculate the skin surface in the clinic, the following formula is usually used:

 body surface = (body weight X 4) + 7

-Weight should be taken in kilograms, the surface is obtained in square meters.
-There are more precise formulas that take into account growth, but the calculation for them is much more complicated, and they are used less often.
+The weight should be taken in kilograms, the surface is obtained in square meters.
+There are more accurate formulas that take growth into account, but the calculations using them are much more complicated and are used less frequently.

 In one minute, 460 milliliters of blood passes through the skin.

-The skin contains 250,000 cold receptors, 30,000 heat receptors, a million pain endings, half a million touch receptors, and three million sweat glands.
+The skin contains 250 thousand cold receptors, 30 thousand heat receptors, a million pain endings, half a million touch receptors and three million sweat glands.

 There are about 25,000 cells in the inner ear that respond to sound.
-The frequency range perceived by the ear lies between 16 and 20,000 hertz.
-With age, it decreases, especially due to a decrease in sensitivity to high sounds.
+The range of frequencies perceived by hearing lies between 16 and 20,000 hertz.
+It decreases with age, especially due to decreased sensitivity to high-pitched sounds.
 By the age of 35, the upper limit of hearing drops to 15,000 hertz.

 The ear is most sensitive to the range of 2000-2300 hertz.
-The best ear for music (the ability to distinguish height) falls on the region of 80-600 hertz.
+The best ear for music (the ability to distinguish pitch) is in the region of 80-600 hertz.
 Here our ear is able to distinguish, for example, two sounds with a frequency of 100 hertz and 100.1 hertz.
-In total, a person distinguishes 3-4 thousand sounds of different heights.
+In total, a person distinguishes between 3-4 thousand sounds of different heights.

-We become aware of a sound 35-175 milliseconds after it has reached the ear.
-Another 180-500 milliseconds is required for the ear to “tune in” to receiving this sound, to achieve the best sensitivity.
+We become aware of sound 35-175 milliseconds after it reaches the ear.
+It takes another 180-500 milliseconds for the ear to “tune in” to receive a given sound and achieve the best sensitivity.

 There are about 9,000 taste buds on the tongue.
 The best temperature for their operation is 24 degrees Celsius.
 (Gourmets should take this into account!)

 The area of the olfactory zone of the nose is 5 square centimeters.
-There are about a million olfactory nerve endings here.
+There are about a million olfactory nerve endings located here.
 In order for an impulse to arise in the olfactory nerve fiber, approximately 8 molecules of an odorous substance must reach its end.
-In order for the sensation of smell to arise, at least 40 nerve fibers must be excited.
+For the sensation of smell to occur, at least 40 nerve fibers must be excited.

 When chewing food, the jaw muscles develop a force of up to 72 kilograms on the molars, and up to 20 kilograms on the incisors.
-It takes 25 kilograms to chew bread, and 15 kilograms to chew roast veal.
+Chewing bread requires an effort of 25 kilograms, chewing fried veal requires 15 kilograms.

-For one square millimeter of the gastric mucosa, there are about a hundred glands that secrete digestive juice.
+For one square millimeter of the gastric mucosa there are about one hundred glands that secrete digestive juice.

-The small intestine, where digested food is absorbed into the blood, has about 5 million villi on its inner surface - the thinnest hair-like outgrowths through which nutrients are absorbed.
+The small intestine, where digested food is absorbed into the blood, has about 5 million villi on its inner surface - the finest hair-like outgrowths through which nutrients are absorbed.

-The feeling of thirst appears when the loss of water is equal to one percent of body weight.
-A loss of more than 5% can lead to fainting, and more than 10% can lead to death from withering.
+Thirst occurs when water loss equals one percent of body weight.
+A loss of more than 5% can lead to fainting, and more than 10% can lead to death from desiccation.

-A fresh fingerprint weighs approximately one millionth of a gram.
+A fresh fingerprint weighs about one millionth of a gram.
 It consists of water, fats, proteins and salts secreted by the skin.

-Even harsh men shed 1-3 milliliters of tears daily.
-Tears are constantly produced by the lacrimal glands and moisten the cornea of the eye, protecting it from exposure to air and dust.
+Even stern men shed 1-3 milliliters of tears every day.
+Tears are constantly produced by the lacrimal glands and moisturize the cornea of the eye, protecting it from exposure to air and dust.

-At least 700 enzymes work in the human body....
+There are at least 700 enzymes working in the human body....

 This case occurred with a 63-year-old resident of South Korea.
-While eating a half-baked squid in a restaurant, she suddenly felt a disgusting taste in her mouth, and then an urge to vomit.
+While eating half-raw squid in a restaurant, she suddenly felt a disgusting taste in her mouth, and then the urge to vomit.
 Time passed, but she did not get better, and she had to see a doctor.
-He told the victim that she had caught a squid spermatophore - a receptacle for the male's sperm - on her tooth.
-Squid spermatozoa, as it turned out, are incompatible with the human body - at least without harm to this organism.
-Fortunately, they cannot develop in it, so parting with vile food was not particularly painful for the victim.
+He told the victim that she had caught a squid spermatophore on her tooth - the receptacle for the male’s sperm.
+Squid sperm, as it turns out, are incompatible with the human body - at least without harm to this organism.
+Fortunately, they cannot develop in it, so parting with the vile food was not particularly painful for the victim.

 57 fly larvae